sk-sahu/PGRB/README.md

-# RPB
-Reproducibility in Bioinformatics
+# Reproducibility in Bioinformatics (Work In Progress)

+Reproducibility is very much essential for any kind of scientific research.

+As Biology becoming more of computational and data dependent, It is responsibility of the researcher to take advantage of available concepts/platforms/methods/tools to reproduce every piece of results/findings.

+With this training guide the intention is to familiarize you with those available concepts/platforms/methods/tools.

-This training guide is intended for the people from Biological background with good knowledge of bash scripting and programming.
+This is made keeping focus on the people from Biological background with good knowledge of bash scripting and programming.

-Reproducibility become

 By End of this training you will get an good idea of
 * Reproducing Computation Environment